ULHPC/resif/docs/Command-line-interface.md

 ```
 Options:
-  --rootinstall path              Path to the root of the EasyBuild installation (contains
+  --rootinstall TEXT              Path to the root of the EasyBuild installation (contains
                                   the various software sets deployed and the EasyBuild
                                   files).
+  --seconds                       Set this flag if you want the software build time output
+                                  to be in seconds (not formated).
   --help                          Show this message and exit.
 ```